serverless/serverless/docs/providers/openwhisk/cli-reference/create.md

 ## Options

 - `--template` or `-t` The name of one of the available templates. **Required if --template-url and --template-path are not present**.
-- `--template-url` or `-u` The name of one of the available templates. **Required if --template and --template-path are not present**.
+- `--template-url` or `-u` A URL pointing to a remotely hosted template. **Required if --template and --template-path are not present**.
 - `--template-path` The local path of your template. **Required if --template and --template-url are not present**.
 - `--path` or `-p` The path where the service should be created.
 - `--name` or `-n` the name of the service in `serverless.yml`.